spyglassventures/InsiderTrades/README.md

-# InsiderTrades Webscraper and Plotting
+# Insider Trades Webscraper and Plotting

-Summary:
 With this script, you can download all insider trade from the SIX Stock exchange.
 In the iPython file, you find how to read in the insider trades for a spefic company and plot its stocks performance against it.
 Find below the companies with most insider trades within the last year and 3 examples of the outcome.